2017 MATHCOUNTS Registration is now

 The MATHCOUNTS Competition Program

-incentive and the perfect atmosphere for students to push
+perfect atmosphere for students to push themselves to

-have written and oral rounds, as well as individual and team
+and oral rounds, as well as individual and team components.

-Participants then advance through School, Chapter and State
+then advance through School, Chapter and State Competitions

-Competitions until the final 228 students are selected from
+until the final 228 students are selected from fifty-seven

 The MATHCOUNTS Club Program